South Carolina Public Charter School District: Schools

 The district oversees the following public schools, of which some are traditional "brick and mortar" schools and some are virtual schools:

 Many of the district's virtual learning schools use an education management company.
-In some states, these companies are for-profit, yet in South Carolina these companies are prohibited by law from being for-profit.
+In some states, these companies are for-profit, but in South Carolina these companies are prohibited by law from being for-profit.
 The schools are actually different entities than the management companies that serve the schools.
 For example, Palmetto State e-Cademy changed its education management company in 2009, which demonstrates that the school is broader than the hired management company.
-Palmetto State e-Cademy later decided that it could operate without an EMO and has been operating that way for the last two years.
+Palmetto State e-Cademy later decided that it could operate without an EMO, and has been operating that way for the last two years.
 In practice, the line between school and education management company can be difficult to see, but the law in South Carolina is clear in making an operational and organizational distinction between the education management companies and the schools.